JMJ-ai/Exploratory-Crop-Production-Analytic-/README.md

 •	Flower + rice-focused

-📌 ML output was exported and reused in Power BI and Streamlit.
+ML output was exported and reused in Power BI and Streamlit.
 ___________________________________________________________________________________________________________________________________________________________________________________________
-**🔹 Power BI Dashboard (Storytelling Layer)**
+**Power BI Dashboard (Storytelling Layer)**

 Power BI was used as the decision-facing layer to translate technical findings into intuitive insights.